kgabis/parson/README.md

-#parson

 ##About
-Parson is a small json parser and reader written in C.
+Parson is a small [json](http://json.org) parser and reader written in C.

 ##Features
 * Small (only 2 files)